Understanding the Security Risk Behind File Upload Forms

 ?>

 The --remove=no flag tells ClamAV not to delete the file if found.
-That is your responsibility.
-Running the scan in a PHP script adds latency to the upload process.
-Consider running ClamAV as a daemon (clamd) and using the clamdscan command or a PHP extension for faster scanning without the per-file shell spawn overhead.
+That remains your responsibility.
+Running scans through shell spawns adds latency.
+For high-volume uploads, consider running ClamAV as a daemon (clamd) and using clamdscan, or a PHP extension for faster scanning.

-A simpler heuristic that catches most malicious PHP uploads: check if the file content contains <?php or <script.
-These patterns should not appear in user-uploaded content.
-Reject the file if they are found:
+A simpler heuristic that catches most malicious PHP uploads: reject any file containing <?php or <script.
+These patterns should not appear in legitimate user uploads:

 <?php